 Pregnant women with HIV-1 infection must receive standard clinical, immunologic, and virologic evaluation.
 Recommendations for initiation and choice of antiretroviral therapy should be based on the same parameters used for persons who are not pregnant, although the known and unknown risks and benefits of such therapy during pregnancy must be considered and discussed [14].
-The three-part ZDV chemoprophylaxis regimen, initiated after the first trimester, should be recommended for all pregnant women with HIV-1 infection regardless of antenatal HIV-1 RNA copy number to reduce the risk for perinatal transmission.
-The combination of ZDV chemoprophylaxis with additional antiretroviral drugs for treatment of HIV-1 infection is recommended for infected women whose clinical, immunologic, or virologic status requires treatment or whose HIV-1 RNA is >1,000 copies/mL regardless of their clinical or immunologic status.
+The three-part ZDV chemoprophylaxis regimen, initiated after the first trimester, is recommended for all pregnant women with HIV-1 infection, regardless of antenatal HIV-1 RNA copy number, to reduce the risk for perinatal transmission.
+The combination of ZDV chemoprophylaxis with additional antiretroviral drugs for treatment of HIV-1 infection is recommended for infected women whose clinical, immunologic, or virologic status requires treatment or whose HIV-1 RNA is > 1,000 copies/mL regardless of their clinical or immunologic status, and can be considered for women with HIV-1 RNA < 1,000 copies/mL.
 Women who are in the first trimester of pregnancy may consider delaying initiation of therapy until after 10-12 weeks' gestation.

 When ZDV is administered in the three-part PACTG 076 regimen, perinatal transmission is reduced by approximately 70%.
 Although the mechanism by which ZDV reduces transmission is not known, protection is likely multifactorial.
-Preexposure prophylaxis of the infant is provided by passage of ZDV across the placenta so that inhibitory levels of the drug are present in the fetus during the birth process.
+Pre-exposure prophylaxis of the infant is provided by passage of ZDV across the placenta so that inhibitory levels of the drug are present in the fetus during the birth process.
 Although placental passage of ZDV is excellent, that of other antiretroviral drugs may be variable (Table 2).
 Therefore, when combination antiretroviral therapy is initiated during pregnancy, ZDV should be included as a component of antenatal therapy whenever possible.
-Because the mechanism by which ZDV reduces transmission is not known, the intrapartum and newborn ZDV components of the chemoprophylactic regimen should be administered to reduce perinatal HIV-1 transmission.
+Because the mechanism by which ZDV reduces transmission is not known, the intrapartum and newborn ZDV components of the chemoprophylactic regimen should also be administered to reduce perinatal HIV-1 transmission.
 If a woman does not receive ZDV as a component of her antenatal antiretroviral regimen, intrapartum and newborn ZDV should still be recommended.

 Because of the evolving and complex nature of the management of HIV-1 infection, a specialist with experience in the treatment of pregnant women with HIV-1 infection should be involved in their care.
 Women should be informed that potent combination antiretroviral regimens have substantial benefit for their own health and may provide enhanced protection against perinatal transmission.
-Several studies have indicated that for women with low or undetectable HIV-1 RNA levels (e.g., <1,000 copies/mL) rates of perinatal transmission are extremely low, particularly when they have received antiretroviral therapy [66, 92, 93].
+Several studies have indicated that for women with low or undetectable HIV-1 RNA levels (e.g., < 1,000 copies/mL), rates of perinatal transmission are extremely low, particularly when women have received antiretroviral therapy [66, 92, 93].
 However, there is no threshold below which lack of transmission can be assured, and the long-term effects of in utero exposure to multiple antiretroviral drugs are unknown.
 Decisions regarding the use and choice of an antiretroviral regimen should be individualized based on discussion with the woman about the following factors:

-- a. her risk for disease progression and the risks and benefits of delaying initiation of therapy; - b. possible benefit of lowering viral load for reducing perinatal transmission; - c. potential drug toxicities and interactions with other drugs;
+- a. her risk for disease progression and the risks and benefits of delaying initiation of therapy; - b. benefit of lowering viral load and reducing the risk of perinatal transmission;

-- d. the need for strict adherence to the prescribed drug schedule to avoid the development of drug resistance; - e. unknown long-term effects of in utero drug exposure on the infant; and - f. preclinical, animal, and clinical data relevant to use of the currently available antiretrovirals agent during pregnancy.
+- c. independent benefit of combination antiretroviral regimens for reducing the risk of perinatal transmission [92]; - d. potential drug toxicities and interactions with other drugs; - e. the need for strict adherence to the prescribed drug schedule to avoid the development of drug resistance; - f. unknown long-term effects of in utero drug exposure on the infant; and - g. preclinical, animal, and clinical data relevant to use of the currently available antiretroviral agents during pregnancy.